pgm/sprofile/README.md

 * Samples are written as a sequential log.
 The idea being that you could write multiple logs for different processes and then aggregate them together in the UI to look at cross-server profiles.
+Also, this means that you can parse an incomplete file and you should still get a valid profile up until a certain point in time.
 * There is the ability to save "context" information associated with a stack trace.
 This can be used to embed some contextual information that will help explain why it is spending so much time in the given routine.
 (For example, it